oss-review-toolkit/ort/docs/config-file-ort-yml.md

 ### When to Use Resolutions

-Project-specific resolutions should be used if you are unable to solve an issue by other means.
+Resolutions should be used if you are unable to solve an issue by other means.

 If a resolution is not project-specific than add it to [resolutions.yml](./config-file-resolutions-yml.md) so that it is applied to each scan.